Epping Cricket Club

 In 1919 the club started again.
 With names like Dan Willis, J.P.H.
 Soper (for many years skipper), Gerard Trotter, Bob Saines, Charles Gouldstone, Frank Frances, Ben Hyde, umpire Jack Archer (who was always the driver of the wagonette that conveyed the team in those days), Basil Hails, “Fluff” Brewer (so many years the groundsman), Harold Palmer, Frank Simmonds (a fine all-round sportsman) and later Eddie Cox, E.E.
 Pring, Johnny Dixon, Billy Osbourne, Dyer and Keith De Manus (a very popular skipper of the 2nd XI), Frank Baker, Ken Krailing and Billy Mitchell.
 In these days Epping also fielded a very useful Wednesday XI.

-Bewteen the wasr the club flurished but in 1940 it ceased as a cricket club, although the ground was occasionaly used by services teams.
-After the Second World War, in 1945, full activities were resumed and before long the club was running three Saturday and two Sunday XIs.
+Between the wars the club flourished but in 1940 and the outbreak of WWII it ceased operating as a cricket club, although the ground was occasionaly used by services teams.
+After WWII in 1945 full cricket activities were resumed and before long the club was running three Saturday and two Sunday XIs.

 This was the first time Sunday cricket had been introduced in to the club.
-The second 'tea' pavilion was also built around this time and like the older changing pavilion remains in use today, although again with some alteration.
+The second 'tea' pavilion was also built around this time and like the older changing pavilion remains in use today, although again with some alteration and extension.

 In recent years Epping has seen some success and achievements.